 ‘The Good Liar’ is an action thriller starring two acting legends, Ian McKellen and Hellen Mirren.
 The film is tightly written with suspenseful drama that reminds of an Alfred Hitchcock movie.
 The lead actors’ performance is also genuine and charming.
 Given their stature, it’s hardly surprising.

-British actor, Sir Ian McKellen plays the role of Roy Courtnay, an experienced con-artist and carries out his role with finesse.
-A winner of the Tony Award, a Golden Globe, two Saturn Awards and six Laurence Oliver Awards among several others.
+British actor Sir Ian McKellen plays the role of Roy Courtnay, an experienced con artist, and carries out his role with finesse.
+A winner of the Tony Award, a Golden Globe, two Saturn Awards, and six Laurence Oliver Awards, among several others.
 He has also been nominated for the Oscar twice and the Primetime Emmy Award five times.
 Regarded as one of the best actors of all time and a British cultural icon, McKellen was knighted in 1991.
 He has had a long and impressive career as a theatre and film actor.
-Some of the roles he is known for include the wizard, Gandalf in the ‘Lord of the Rings’ franchise, Magneto in the ‘X-Men’ series and King Richard in ‘Richard III.’
+Some of the roles he is known for include the wizard Gandalf in the ‘Lord of the Rings’ franchise, Magneto in the ‘X-Men’ series and King Richard in ‘Richard III.’

-Sharing screen space with McKellen is the equally talented English actress, Helen Mirren.
+Sharing screen space with McKellen is the equally talented English actress Helen Mirren.
 Playing Betty McLeish, a wealthy widow, Mirren’s character becomes the target of Roy McCourtnay in this tale of deception as the latter tries to woo her so that he can trick her for her large fortune.
 Like Sir Ian McKellen, Helen Mirren is also an established theatre actor and started her acting career working for the Royal Shakespeare Company.
-She has received the Academy Award for Best Actress for the movie, ‘Queen Elizabeth II,’ a Tony Award and the Oliver award.
-Some of the more renowned movies that the actress has been a part of include ‘Hobbs & Shaw.’
+She has received the Academy Award for Best Actress for the movie, ‘Queen Elizabeth II,’ a Tony Award, and the Oliver Award.
+Some of the more renowned movies the actress has been a part of include ‘Hobbs & Shaw.’
 ‘The Hundred-Foot Journey’ and the movie ‘Red’ along with its sequel.

 Moreover, Searle recalls not having liked his relative’s partner too much.
 The author had noticed how the man lied repeatedly despite being a poor liar.
-In fact, Searle also says how each of his lies were very easy to catch.
+In fact, Searle also says how each of his lies was very easy to catch.
 Hence, this person provided the initial impetus for Searle’s story.
 The character of Betty McLeish, it must be noted, is not based on Searle’s relative.

 When Searle began writing the novel, he also got the opportunity to interact with the children of his relative’s parents.
 All of them, Searle has reminisced, told plenty of stories about the man’s apparently illustrious life.
 This seemed to further prove the writer’s suspicion of the man.
 However, it is only the first chapter of the novel that is somewhat inspired by this person.
 The story of Roy McCourtnay, like Betty McLeish’s is nowhere close to that of real people.
 After the initial idea, Searle imagined the rest of the plot himself.